-- The science done during the Interior Columbia Basin Ecosystem Management Planning (ICBEMP) effort did not indicate any new or significant information that would modify the management direction in this allotment; that effort's broad scale did not allow for the specificity of the KFRA RMP. - The allotment is a low priority "C" (custodial) category allotment which implies that it is either in appropriate condition and/or has little opportunity for resource enhancement.
-There have been no other indications in recent years that the allotment has any significant livestock grazing related resource problems that need extensive monitoring.
-A recent field check (9/2003) of the allotment indicated that the current grazing use is consistent with LUP objectives and appropriate for the perpetuation and/or improvement of the vegetation community. - In accordance with 43 CFR §4180 and related policy direction, the Klamath Falls Resource Area is implementing the Standards for Rangeland Health and Guidelines for Grazing Management (S&G's), as approved by the Klamath PAC/RAC.
-A Rangeland Health Standards Assessment was completed for this allotment during FY 2000.
-The Assessment found that the grazing use as currently permitted is appropriate for maintaining adequate (or better) rangeland vegetation conditions. - Recent formal evaluations of the RMP/ROD/EIS (1999 & 2003) affirmed the validity, adequacy, and appropriateness of this Land Use Plan.
+- The science done during the Interior Columbia Basin Ecosystem Management Planning

+- (ICBEMP) effort did not indicated any new or significant information that would modify the management direction in this allotment; that effort's broad scale did not allow for the specificity of the KFRA RMP. - The allotment is a low priority "C" category allotment which implies that the present range condition is satisfactory and the allotment has moderate or high resource production potential and is producing near it's potential (or trend is moving in that direction).
+There have been no other indications in recent years that the allotment has any significant livestock grazing related resource problems that need extensive monitoring. - In accordance with 43 CFR §4180 and related policy direction, the Klamath Falls Resource Area is implementing the Standards for Rangeland Health and Guidelines for Grazing Management (S&G's), as approved by the Klamath PAC/RAC.
+A Rangeland Health Standards Assessment will be completed for this allotment during FY 2007.
+The Assessment will be based on information currently available at the time of analysis, including Ecological Site Inventory (ESI) information that is tentatively scheduled to be collected during the 2005-2006 field seasons.
+If the Assessment identifies resource problems that are being caused or perpetuated by livestock grazing, changes in grazing management would be implemented through established processes. - Recent formal evaluations of the RMP/ROD/EIS (1999 & 2003) affirmed the validity, adequacy, and appropriateness of this Land Use Plan.